Table of Contents

 The term “wizard” is appropriate here, because there’s no more creative, sprung-from-nothing facet to screenwriting than building a wonderfully original character.

-If you’re a bona fide character wizard or “CW”, you’re in the game in a big way from the off.
+If you’re a bona fide character wizard or “CW” writer, you’re in the game in a big way from the off.
+CW screenwriters have an ace up their sleeve that everyone in the film industry will be clamouring for.

-Even a screenwriter with the skills to write the snappiest of snappy dialogue can often fall into a kind of ‘uniformity’ trap, whereby all their characters ultimately sound like slight variations of the same person.
+Even a writer with the skills to write the snappiest of snappy dialogue can often fall into a kind of ‘uniformity’ trap, whereby all their characters in the screenplay ultimately sound like slight variations of the same person.

 That’s where writers like the Coen brothers shine through.